Hive-Academy/roocode-generator/task-tracking/TSK-017-FixGoogleGenAIProviderIssues/implementation-plan.md

 2.  **Subtask 2:** Implement `tsconfig.json` Comment Stripping in `ProjectAnalyzer`
     _Rationale: Addresses a specific parsing issue, building on robust parsing concepts._
 3.  **Subtask 3:** Manual E2E Testing, `ProjectContext` Logging & Verification
     _Rationale: Comprehensive validation of all changes, including `ProjectContext` integrity and regression checks.
-Logging `ProjectContext` is key here._
+Logging `ProjectContext` is key here.
+This subtask now also includes the refactoring of `ProjectAnalyzer`._

 This revised plan focuses on delivering the core functional improvements quickly, relying on thorough manual E2E testing and detailed `ProjectContext` inspection for validation in this iteration.